-Frequently Asked Questions about eye care, eye wear and vision.
-You can’t always see eye disease coming is why you need an eye exam for good vision for life
+Frequently Asked Questions about eye care, eyewear and vision.
+You can’t always see eye disease coming is why you need an eye exam for good vision for life.

-Damage from sun diabetes, hypertension,cancers,nutritional deficiencies among many other possibilities
+Damage from sun diabetes, hypertension,cancers,nutritional deficiencies among many other possibilities such as strabismus.

-A comprehensive eye exam considers multiple tests and investigations for the best vision and eye health outcome
+A comprehensive eye exam considers multiple tests and investigations for the best vision and eye health outcome.

 Bring all your glasses, sunglasses, contact lens products ,medication lists, family and any relevant personal eye and health history, to your eye examination.